FAQ2025-10-02T10:05:55+02:00

 At present, we do not offer any libraries, design files and step files for Altium, KiCad, Eagle or other EDA tools.
 Many companies and developers using SGET modules (SMARC, Qseven, OSM or oHFM) have specific design requirements and feature-sets as well as pin-outs that go beyond what a pre-made library can offer.
 Vendors might create their own libraries anyway, tailored to their individual needs.
 Moreover, all of our standards are intentionally designed to be easy to implement.
 Developers can quickly work with the provided design guidelines that are available for download without needing additional libraries.

-“Harmonized” means that both the solderable (oHFM.s) and connector-based (oHFM.c) module types share consistent definitions across both variants, but not the same sizes, pinouts, and thermal behavior.
+“Harmonized” means that both the solderable (oHFM.s) and connector-based (oHFM.c) module types of the oHFM standard share consistent definitions across both variants, but not the same sizes, pinouts, and thermal behavior.
 This unified approach ensures that modules from different vendors can be designed and used under one common framework.

 oHFM (Open Harmonized FPGA Module) is an SGET standard that defines FPGA modules in two variants: oHFM.c (connector-based) and oHFM.s (solderable).
 Both follow a harmonized framework that makes FPGA modules scalable, interoperable, and easier to integrate into embedded systems.